 Michele signed up for a Level 1 certification program to receive her ICF accreditation.
 However, after she realized how much her renewal exams would cost her over the lifetime of her career, she was reluctant to go through them.

-To renew her ACC certification, she would need to go through another 10 hours of mentor coaching every three years, even if she’s been actively coaching clients.
+To renew her ACC certification, she would need to go through another 10 hours of mentor coaching every three years, even if she’s been actively working with clients.

 As she explains: